paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## **Amazon Detective**

-- A service that provides AWS users with a deeper understanding of security incidents and threats.
+- Managed security service provided by AWS that helps you analyze, investigate, and quickly identify the root cause of potential security issues or suspicious activities within your AWS environment.
+It automatically collects and organizes data from various AWS sources, making it easier for security teams to conduct thorough investigations without the need for manual data collection or complex queries.
-- Used to investigate events and attacks by analyzing data from sources such as AWS CloudTrail and VPC Flow Logs.
+- Amazon Detective automatically ingests data from various AWS services, such as AWS CloudTrail logs, Amazon VPC Flow Logs, and AWS GuardDuty findings.
-- Makes it easier to understand potential security issues by providing visualizations, graphs, and analysis.
+- Detective integrates with other AWS security services like AWS GuardDuty, AWS Security Hub, and Amazon Macie.
+GuardDuty findings can be directly investigated within Detective, allowing for seamless transitions between detection and investigation

 ## **AWS Directory Service**